 I hope this resource is going to be helpful on your creative journey.

-Remember – the Foundational Hand will provide you with a very strong basis for further learning of many other calligraphy scripts.
+Remember – the Foundational Hand will provide a very strong basis for further learning many other calligraphy scripts.

 The official Lettering Daily Facebook group is a place where you can –

 - Get constructive feedback

 - Network with fellow lettering & calligraphy artists

 - Ask specific questions about lettering & calligraphy

 - Much more!

 Thank you for joining for another tutorial, and until the next time –

 Hi!
 I’m Nirjhar Mondal, a Doctor by profession and a calligrapher by passion.
 I started calligraphy since my high school days as a recreation in my leisure time.
 Later when I entered my profession as a doctor, calligraphy became my only stress buster, a medium where I can express my imagination.
 I am entirely a self-taught calligrapher.
 I never had any formal training; I learned mainly by studying the work of the masters on social media.
 I practice a variety of broad edge and pointed pen scripts like italics, foundational hand, Neuland, Roman capitals, copperplate, etc.